 Dogs that are abused, mistreated, or simply lack boundaries can develop abnormal psychological habits.
 They can become confused, neurotic, and aggressive, making them potentially dangerous to humans.

 If such dogs can't be rehabilitated, they may eventually be put down.
 It's dog trainers like Cesar Millan and Victoria Stillwell and others—even when using competing psychological theories—who have the skills to turn these dogs around.

 The Dog Whisperer is not all about commanding discipline.
 Cesar says this a small but important part of a dog's development, and should be counterbalanced by lots of love, play, and affection.

-Unfortunately, many people forget to reinforce the discipline.
+But many people forget to reinforce the discipline.
 They figure that all stops when their puppy is housetrained and can walk on a leash.
-But, according to Cesar, a dog will continually test the boundaries if they sense you are not behaving as a sufficiently dominant leader.
+Yet a dog will continually test the boundaries if they sense there's more space for them to roam.

-I've learned a lot about boundaries and discipline while watching Season One of The Dog Whisperer.
-As dog lovers, we need all the help we can get to nurture the beautiful, if sometimes confounding, relationships we have with our pets.
+I have learned more about boundaries and discipline while watching The Dog Whisperer.
+As dog lovers, we need all the help we can get to nurture the beautiful, if sometimes confounding, relationships we have with our furballs.

-Training your dog to eliminate disruptive and dangerous behaviors is in the interest of your own safety and sanity.
-In many dog rehabilitations shows, I've learned that living with a maladjusted dog can be seriously stressful, negatively impacting on everyone in the house.
+Eliminate disruptive and dangerous behaviors is in the interest of your own safety and sanity.
+Living with a maladjusted dog can be seriously stressful, negatively impacting on everyone in the house.
 We owe it to our dogs to entrain calm and obedient behaviors, and we owe it to ourselves and our families as we live with them.